Tanystropheus: Polish and German species

+Fossils in China

 The most well-preserved Tanystropheus fossils outside of Monte San Giorgio come from the Guizhou province of China, as described by Li (2007) and Rieppel (2010).
-They are also the youngest and easternmost fossils in the genus, hailing from the upper Ladinian or lower Carnian Zhuganpo Formation.
+They are also among the youngest and easternmost fossils in the genus, hailing from the upper Ladinian or lower Carnian Zhuganpo Formation.
 Although the postcrania is complete and indistinguishable from the fossils of Monte San Giorgio, no skull material is preserved, and their younger age precludes unambiguous placement into any Tanystropheus species.
 The Chinese material includes a large morphotype (T. hydroides?) specimen, GMPKU-P-1527, and an indeterminate juvenile skeleton, IVPP V 14472.

-Indeterminate Tanystropheus remains are also known from the Jilh Formation of Saudi Arabia and various Anisian-Ladinian sites in Spain, France, Italy, and Switzerland.
-The youngest Tanystropheus fossil in Europe is a vertebra from the lower Carnian Fusea site in Friuli, Italy.
+Fossils in North America

+In the 1880s, E.D.
+Cope named three supposed new Tanystropheus species (T. bauri, T. willistoni, and T. longicollis) from the Late Triassic Chinle Formation in New Mexico.
+However, these fossils were later determined to be tail vertebrae belonging to theropod dinosaurs, which were named under the new genus Coelophysis.

 In 2015, a large Tanystropheus cervical vertebra was described from the Economy Member of the Wolfville Formation, in the Bay of Fundy of Nova Scotia, Canada.
 The Wolfville Formation spans the Anisian to Carnian stages, and the Economy Member is likely Middle Triassic (Anisian-Ladinian) in age.
 It is a rare example of predominantly freshwater strata preserving Tanystropheus fossils.
 Tanystropheus-like tanystropheid fossils are known from another freshwater formation in North America: the Anisian-age Moenkopi Formation of Arizona and New Mexico.

+Small freshwater tanystropheids are known from Petrified Forest National Park (PEFO) in Arizona, including thin cervical vertebrae similar to Tanystropheus, though much smaller.
+The park's largest Tanystropheus-like cervical is a mere 3.7 cm long.
+First reported in 2025, The PEFO remains are from the Upper Blue Mesa Member of the Chinle Formation, which is dated to the Norian stage, between 223 and 218 million years ago.
+If they legitimately belong to Tanystropheus, they would indicate that the genus survived in an inland environment at least 14 million years beyond its assumed extinction elsewhere.